rchac/bufferbloat-page/page.md

 # Performance

 After we install service for new customers – they often tell us that Netflix, web browsing, and gaming “just feel faster” using YOUR_ISP.
-This is thanks to some smart software we helped develop based on decades of research.
+This is thanks to some [smart software](https://libreqos.io/) we use based on decades of research.

 Most Internet Service Providers focus solely on bandwidth (Megabits-per-second, or Mbps), because it is the simplest metric to advertise.
 But in addition to offering high bandwidth, YOUR_ISP also delivers connectivity with low latency, high responsiveness, and Whole-Home WiFi for thorough coverage.
 Achieving optimal performance in these multiple areas is the key to an internet connection that feels fast, stable, and responsive.